linuxmint/cinnamon-spices-themes/CBlue/README.md

 * Copy the file located in `~/.themes/CBlue/cinnamon/TimeFull` and paste it into `~/.conky` (these are hidden folders: Ctrl+h to show them).
 You must also allow the file to run with the command `chmod 750 ~/.conky/TimeFull`.
 More informations can be found at the beginning of the file.

 ### Prevent your conky from flickering
-- Increase the update interval in the `TimeFull` file.
+* Increase the update interval in the `TimeFull` file.

 If this is not enough:
--Check that the `dbe` module is loaded with the `grep LoadModule /var/log/Xorg.0.log` command If the module is not present,
+* Check that the `dbe` module is loaded with the `grep LoadModule /var/log/Xorg.0.log` command If the module is not present,
--Create the file `/etc/X11/xorg.conf.d/01-conky.conf` and add
+* Create the file `/etc/X11/xorg.conf.d/01-conky.conf` and add

 ```
  Section "Module
  Load "dbe
  EndSection
 ```
--If you have the `/etc/X11/xorg.conf` file, don't create the previous file but look for the `Section "Module"` line, then add after that line `Load "dbe"`.
+* If you have the `/etc/X11/xorg.conf` file, don't create the previous file but look for the `Section "Module"` line, then add after that line `Load "dbe"`.
--Then restart X (control+alt+backspace).
+* Then restart X (control+alt+backspace).

 ## License